-The event will tak eplace from 6-10 p.m., coordinated by Biz McClure, who maintains the Fort Scott alumni database (thus if you need to add or update your information, please contact Biz).
+The event took place from 6-10 p.m., coordinated by Biz McClure, who maintains the Fort Scott alumni database (thus if you need to add or update your information, please contact Biz).
 A $25 donation is suggested to help pay for the beverages and snacks at the event.

 The St. Patrick's Day Gathering allows Former Fort Scott Staff Members, Families, and Friends from across many generations to gather, catch up with each other, and relive fond Fort Scott memories.
 There is always a wide-range of Fort Scott generations in attendance, and what better way is there to re-live fond Fort Scott memories than to celebrate with a holiday sporting the central themes of "green" and "beer"?

 Each year, approximately 100 Fort Scotters attend, with many staffers of the Girls' Camp singing old camp songs next to the piano while others look at old photos and memorabilia from the camps' glory days (see photo, above).
 Those in attendance enjoy a buffet and a selection of drinks (e.g., wine, beer, soft drinks).
-As always, thanks to Biz McClure (email@example.com) and her family for coordinating the event (thanks Biz and her family, including her husband Jim, for your remarkable work year after year!).
-We look forward to seeing everyone next March in Mt.
+As always, thanks to Biz McClure (firstname.lastname@example.org) and her family for coordinating the event (thanks Biz and her family, including her husband Jim, for your remarkable work year after year!).
+We look forward to seeing everyone next year for the 21st party in Mt.
 Lookout!

 Approximately 150 attend Fort Scott Historical Marker Dedication